hchiam/machineLearning/webApp/README.md

 ![webApp](https://github.com/hchiam/machineLearning/blob/master/pictures/LearnGesture.png "a web app that tries to detect a gesture when the mouse runs over the 'pad'")

+#Example Potential Use:

+* For future mobile web apps/games using mouse path gestures.
+* For interaction capabilities in web apps.

 #Main Data Flow Steps:

 * gestures.html